 The Gardens were transformed into a community space in the early 2000s thanks to dedicated volunteers and funding from the Big Lottery, but there was still more that could be done to restore their historic character.
 The THI team undertook consultation with the Dalby Square Project and through a public event in September 2014 to determine what could be done to improve the space further.

-The works will:
+The works have:

-replace the railings around the Gardens
+replaced the railings around the Gardens

-rework the terracing
+reworked the terracing

-introduce new fencing within the Gardens
+introduced new fencing within the Gardens

-add new rubbish stores to screen off the bins
+added new rubbish stores to screen off the bins

-update the planting scheme
+updated the planting scheme

 The street lighting in Dalby Square is looked after by Kent County Council.
 The THI scheme granted them just under £60,000 to replace the modern street lamps with ones that reflect the style of those originally used.